dotnet/docs-maui/docs/user-interface/controls/imagebutton.md

 ## ImageButton visual states

-<xref:Microsoft.Maui.Controls.ImageButton> has a `Pressed` <xref:Microsoft.Maui.Controls.VisualState> that can be used to initiate a visual change to the <xref:Microsoft.Maui.Controls.ImageButton> when pressed, provided that it's enabled.
+<xref:Microsoft.Maui.Controls.ImageButton> has a `Pressed` <xref:Microsoft.Maui.Controls.VisualState> that can be used to initiate a visual change to the <xref:Microsoft.Maui.Controls.ImageButton> when pressed, if it's enabled.

 The following XAML example shows how to define a visual state for the `Pressed` state: